Cross-hospital Sepsis Early Detection via Semi-supervised Optimal Transport with Self-paced Ensemble

 \section{Methodology}

-In this section, we propose a semi-supervised transfer learning framework to address our research problem, whose schematic diagram is illustrated as Fig.\ref{fig:overall}.
-It consists of 3 main parts: (1) Feature Engineering; (2) Semi-supervised Optimal Transport; (3) Self-paced ensemble.
-We will elaborate on each part below.
+In this section, we propose a semi-supervised transfer learning framework, \method, to address our research problem, whose schematic diagram is illustrated as Fig.~\ref{fig:overall}.
+It consists of three main parts: (1) Feature Engineering, (2) Semi-supervised Optimal Transport, and (3) Self-paced ensemble.